-When interested in how to become a counselor in Indiana, one must make sure to adhere to all standards and requirements to perform the job well.
+When interested in how to become an LPC in Indiana, one must make sure to adhere to all standards and requirements to perform the job well.

 An aspiring counselor will require a Master’s level education on the path to becoming a professional counselor.

 Indiana licenses addictions counselors at the Bachelor’s and Master’s levels.
 The Clinical Addiction Counselor will require at least a Master’s degree.

 Future LPC: For Indiana High School Student or High School Graduate